New drug combo aims to boost immune system against hard-to-treat urinary cancers

 Summary

-This early-phase study tests two drugs, bintrafusp alfa and PDS01ADC, alone or with targeted radiation, in adults with metastatic bladder, kidney, or other non-prostate genitourinary cancers.
-The goal is to see if the combination helps the immune system fight cancer better.
-About 100 participants will receive the drugs in 28-day cycles and be monitored for safety and tumor response.
+This early-phase study tests two drugs, bintrafusp alfa and PDS01ADC, alone or with targeted radiation, in 100 adults with metastatic bladder, kidney, or other non-prostate genitourinary cancers.
+The goal is to see if the combination can help the immune system fight cancer better.
+The study focuses on safety and finding the best dose.

 Get updates